 When it comes to using flashing tape with these installations, temperatures and compatibility of materials is critical, especially on hard to bond materials.
 We’re going to cover the basics below, but you can also find great information and case studies here and here.

 Temperature.
-Again, weather and temperature plays a critical role in installation.
+Again, weather and temperature play a critical role in installation.
 Why?
-Well modified-bitumen products do not fare well in cold weather.
+Well, modified-bitumen products do not fare well in cold weather.
 Most become less sticky at around 50°F and will not stick well below about 40°F. Unless you are working with a tape product specifically formulated for low-temperature usage, a butyl- or acrylic-based product is a better choice in cold weather.

 High temperatures can also be a problem.
 For example, standard modified bitumen can ooze at high temperatures, especially when installed under metal exposed to direct sunlight.
 For example, under metal roofing or on south- or west-facing windows.
 In general, butyl tapes are more stable at higher temperatures, but also have upper limits.
 Unless specially formulated for high temperatures and labeled as such, flashing tapes can begin to soften at somewhere between 120°F and 180°F. Some high-temperature formulations made for commercial applications can tolerate temperatures over 200°F, but are generally not as sticky and may be difficult to find.
 If the manufacturer does not publish the highest temperature value, contact them directly or look for another product that does.